PrathmeshYP/PrathmeshYP/README.md

 This project is a Python-based Dairy Management System developed as a Mini Project.
 It is designed to manage basic dairy operations such as milk receipt entry, report generation, and database connectivity in a simple and efficient way.
 The project is suitable for academic and learning purposes and follows a modular programming approach.

+Designed a low-cost EV Battery Monitoring System using Arduino to track voltage, current, temperature, SOC, and SOH in real time.
+Implemented sensor-based fault detection to enhance battery safety and reliability.
+Validated system accuracy through experimental testing on different EV battery types.
+Developed a scalable and practical alternative to complex commercial BMS solutions.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

 <!--